Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Left Turn Here Onto the Rua Xeneral Morgado on day two of the Camino InglésLeft Turn Here Onto the Rua Xeneral Morgado

-Then it's straight onward for approximately another 600 meters, before coming once again to the AC-115, and turning right onto it.
+Then it's straight onward for approximately another 600 meters, before coming once again to the AC-115, and turning right onto it (there are several grocery stores to the left, if needed).
 We are joking around at the bus stop where you turn right, pretending we were heading back to Ferrol on the bus!

 Right Turn at the Bus Stop on the AC-115 in Neda on day two of the Camino InglésElle and Rich at the Right Turn at the Bus Stop on the AC-115

-Cross the E-1 on Bridge on day two of the Camino InglésCross the E-1 on Bridge
+Cross the E-1 on Bridge on day two of the Camino InglésCross the AP-9 on Bridge

-After the bridge over the E-1, the climb steepens significantly.
+After the bridge over the AP-9, the climb steepens significantly.
 Below is Rich and Rob negotiating the steep pavement.

 Begin Steep Climb on the Calle Fabrica Labora on day two of the Camino InglésBegin Steep Climb on the Calle Fabrica Labora